What is Depreciation Rate?

-The depreciation rate is the percentage rate at which asset is depreciated across the estimated productive life of the asset.
-It may also be defined as the percentage of a long term investment done in an asset by a company which company claims as tax-deductible expense across the useful life of the asset.
+The depreciation rate is the percentage rate at which an asset is depreciated across the estimated productive life of the asset.
+It may also be defined as the percentage of a long-term investment done in an asset by a company that the company claims as a tax-deductible expense across the asset's useful life.
 It is different for each class of assets.

 Depreciation Rate Formula